-Merchants must be aware of the timeframes, deadlines, and response types required of them, which will differ from network to network, and can be complicated further by factors such as chargeback alert or deflection services.
+Merchants must be aware of the responses required of them and the deadlines for those responses, which will differ from network to network, and can be complicated further by factors such as chargeback alert or deflection services.

 However, a basic chargeback process can easily be outlined.
 Just be aware that many chargebacks will deviate from this formula:

 - The cardholder comes to believe that a transaction made to their account is invalid and they should not have to pay it.
 They contact their issuing bank to dispute the transaction.

 - The issuing bank listens to the cardholder’s claim and determines whether it constitutes a valid reason to grant a chargeback.
 If the claim is invalid, the dispute will go no further and no chargeback will occur.
 Most banks, however, extend the benefit of the doubt to their customers and will allow the chargeback in most cases, so long as the customer's reason for the dispute falls under one of the approved categories.